-Independent Auditor's Report to the Governors of The Downs, Malvern College Prep School for the year ended 31 July 2021 (continued)
+Independent Auditor's Report to the Governors of The Downs, Malvern College Prep School for the year ended 31 July 2022 (continued)

 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which might be fundamental to the charity's ability to operate or to avoid a material penalty.
 We also considered the opportunities and incentives that may exist within the charitable company for fraud.
-The laws and regulations we considered in this context for the UK operations were The Education (Independent School Standards) Regulations 2014.
+The laws and regulations we considered in this context for the UK operations were The Education (Independent School Standards) Regulations 2014, General Data Protection Regulation (GDPR), Health and safety legislation, and Employment legislation.